-- Location Make sure you know exactly where you’re going and work out the best transport options.
+- Location - Make sure you know exactly where you’re going and work out the best transport options.

-- Confirm attendance Let the employer know that you will be attending the interview or assessment.
+- Confirm attendance - Let the employer know that you will be attending the interview or assessment.

-- Check date and time Make sure you know when you're meant to be attending and who to ask for.
+- Check date and time - Make sure you know when you're meant to be attending and who to ask for.

-On the day:
+On the day

-- Arrive early If you're unable to make the interview or you're going to be late, get in touch with the employer as soon as you know.
+- Arrive early - If you're unable to make the interview or you're going to be late, get in touch with the employer as soon as you know.
 Arriving early makes a good impression.

-- Bring relevant information with you Always take a copy of the vacancy and your application form to the interview or assessment.
+- Bring relevant information with you - Always take a copy of your qualifications, and identity documents such as a passport.

-During the interview or assessment:
+During the interview or assessment

-- Think first After each question, it’s OK to pause and think before you answer.
+- Think first - After each question, it’s OK to pause and think before you answer.
 Feel free to ask an employer to repeat a question if you don’t understand it.

 Ask for feedback